KULeuven-MICAS/snitch_cluster/docs/tutorial/programming.md

 # Building and Running Your Program

 Building and running your program is easy.
-Build your program with:
+Build your program in `./target/snitch_cluster` with:

 ```
 make CFG_OVERRIDE=cfg/snax-alu.hjson SELECT_RUNTIME=rtl-generic SELECT_TOOLCHAIN=llvm-generic sw